mail-in-a-box/mailinabox/README.md

 * Configuration must be automated, concise, auditable, and idempotent.
 * Promote decentralization and encryption on the web.

-This project was inspired in part by the "NSA-proof your email in 2 hours" blog post by Drew Crawford (http://sealedabstract.com/code/nsa-proof-your-e-mail-in-2-hours/), Sovereign by Alex Payne (https://github.com/al3x/sovereign) and conversations with <a href="http://twitter.com/shevski" target="_blank">@shevski</a>.
+This project was inspired in part by the "NSA-proof your email in 2 hours" blog post by Drew Crawford (http://sealedabstract.com/code/nsa-proof-your-e-mail-in-2-hours/), Sovereign by Alex Payne (https://github.com/al3x/sovereign) and conversations with <a href="http://twitter.com/shevski" target="_blank">@shevski</a> and <a href="https://github.com/konklone" target="_blank">@konklone</a>.

 This setup is currently what's powering my own personal email.